jngbutler/GettingAndCleaningData/Codebook.md

 _X, _Y, _Z    | these suffixes indicates one of the triaxial planes
 Mag           | magnitude of the signals calculated using the Euclidian norm BodyAcc       | body acceleration signal
-BodyAccJerk   | body linear acceleration signal
+tBodyAccJerk  | body linear acceleration derived in time
+BodyGyro      | body angular velocity signal tBodyGyroJerk | body angular velocity derived in time
 GravityAcc    | gravity acceleration signal
 std           | standard deviation
 AvgOf         | denotes that this an average of the measurement (by activity and subject)